Jengamon/magus-scheme/README.md

 It consists of 2 parts:
 - Compiler
-- VM/Treewalk
+- VM

-- [x] compiler can interpret Rust-side macros
-- [ ] compiler can interpret Scheme-side macros
-- [ ] compiler can produce VM bytecode
+- [x] compiler can produce VM bytecode
-- [ ] vm can interpret code
+- [x] vm can interpret code

-Scheme-defined macros are have their results executed in the environment where the macros was originally declared, so the result of the compiler must have a way to specifying different environments for code to be executed in.

 #### Compiler
 It is the job of the compiler to: